Our Beekeper

 After leaving the National Forest jobs, Fred was planning to return to the maple business – an endeavor that was and still is dear to his heart.
 The search for a suitable property took along time.
 In the meantime, he was asked if had ever considered beekeeping.
 After all this time associated with agricultural endeavors, the answer was, “No!”
 He didn’t know a thing about bees or beekeeping!

 Long story made short; Fred and his wife and business partner began an intensive effort to learn about keeping bees.
 He finds the learning process to be exciting.
 That learning continues today.
-He also learned the honey bees are incredibly sensitive to a large number of adversities including weather, insect parasites, viruses, and nearby human land management practices.
+He also learned the honey bees are incredibly sensitive to a large number of adversities including pesticides, weather, insect parasites, viruses, and nearby human land management practices.
 He found that keeping honey bee colonies alive and healthy is very challenging.

 Thanks to Zoom and other online platforms as well as in-person meetings and workshops, Fred is able to learn directly from cutting-edge researchers and beekeeping practitioners about advances in beekeeping.
 Fred puts this new information to use in his practice.
 While many beekeepers suffer high rate of colony loss, Fred’s overwinter survival rate and colony health has been very good.
 In keeping with his life-long history of animal and plant husbandry, that is his number one priority.